Dark Mode

 To provide an open access forum for brands, agencies, publishers or students to understand & test how the relationship between two or more variables work we created Linea’s open source (frequentist) OLS library: LINEA

-This page covers a basic how to setup the linea
+This page covers a basic how to setup the linea library

 to analyse a time-series.
 We’ll cover: